hbroek/reken/documentation/developer-guide/chapter-6.md

     data-on-rekenready="e.target.style.opacity=1">
 ```

 In this example, we hide the page contents on startup by setting the opacity to 0.
 With the data-on-rekenready attribute, we register a listener to show the page contents.
-When Reken is initialized and the UI is updated, the event fires, and the page becomes visible with a 1-second transition.
+When Reken is initialized and the UI is updated, the event fires and the page becomes visible with a 1-second transition.
 This is useful to avoid seeing the page re-render when the page initializes.

 ## 6.6 rekeninitialized event